gauravsatav/gcpCertification/5_Feature_Engineering/notes.md

 ## TensorFlow Transform

+* Read the best practices section first before reviewing this section.
+Tensorflow Transform in one of the library from the TFX ecosystem.
+* Apart from being a bridge between the Cloud DataFlow and performing transformation on the fly in tensorflow, it servers a very important function of avoiding training/serving skew.
+Especially on the values which are calculated using full pass operations like finding mean/sd/min/max.
+* When we perform operations like normalization and scaling at the time of serving the model, the mean/sd/min/max values we use to scale the input must be the same as was used during the training phase.
+* Which is why `tf.transform` is useful as along with actually transforming the data at the time it is created, it also outputs a function which generally is saved by the name `transform_fn` which is a graph.
+This function is then used during inference to perform all the same operations as we did with training data.

 * using tf transform will allow us to carry out feature pre-processing and feature creation efficiently at scale and on streaming data

 ###  Introducing TensorFlow Transform